Sterc/nutshellmodx/core/components/nutshellmodx/docs/readme.txt

 Configuration
 ---------------------------------------
 To use the NutshellModx hook, you have to supply a username and API key.
-This can be configured with the system settings:
+This can be configured with either system settings or formit parameters:

+* System settings
 nutshellmodx.apikey
 nutshellmodx.username

+* FormIt parameters
+nutshellUsername (optional, defaults to system setting) nutshellApikey (optional, defaults to system setting) nutshellFields (required)

 The API key can be generated in your Nutshell environment: go to Setup > Third party > API keys.
 The configuration of the form fields can be done via the `nutshellFields` FormIt parameter.
 See below for an example.